wilcoxen-courses/e270-census-api/results.md

 TBD

 ## Question 2
 From the diagonal panels of the figure, how do the quintiles compare in terms of the fraction of the population with less than a high school education?
-Specifically: are they roughly the same or do some quintiles differ noticably from the others?
+Specifically: are they roughly the same or do some quintiles differ noticeably from the others?

 TBD